tms-minot/img_pipeline/README.md

 You can now send HTTP requests to the API, for example using the requests module in Python (see client sample script)

 # NOTES
-The paths and threshold variables atr
+The paths and threshold variables are define in the pipeline.py script.
+The API runs seemlessly on C9's CPU servers, although the tests were limited to 20 images and to localhost.
+Scaling it up shouldn't be an issue.
+The number of Celery workers can be changed with the --concurrency flag.
+The ports used are 5672 for RabbitMQ and 5000 for Flask.